AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-administering.md

 ## Using Workflow variables for customer owned datastores {#using-workflow-variables-customer-datastore}

 Data processed by workflows is stored in the Adobe provided storage (JCR).
 This data can be sensitive in nature.
 You may want to save all the user defined metadata/data in your own managed storage instead of Adobe provided storage.
-These sections describes how to set up these variables for external storage.
+These sections describe how to set up these variables for external storage.

 ### Set the model to use external storage of metadata {#set-model-for-external-storage}